 Cardiff University Tournament Ladies League - Gold medals

 What Does It Cost?

-Please note that for the 2016/17 session all members attending training sessions in Energybase facilities will be required to purchase an Energybase membership: a day pass or 1, 3 ,6 or 12 month passes are available for Full Energybase Membership (includes access to all facilities).
-Holders of a current club or society full membership will qualify for a half price discount on an annual pass.
+Since 2017, an Energybase membership is required in addition to your club membership.
+This can be through a day pass, or 1,3,6, or 12 month Energybase memberships.
+Holders of a current club or society full membership will qualify for a half price discount on an annual pass (which includes gym, pool, classes, etc).
 Alternatively a Club Only Pass is also available that permits access to Club sessions only.

 Joining a Student Central club and society is the same for all clubs and societies: